mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2024.md

 #### Test Methodology

-MIE will run nightly automated testing on the public FHIR R4 sandbox system using Inferno, and using log files stored in a QA database, MIE will report the success rate of the full (g)(10) test suite.
+MIE will run weekly automated testing on the public FHIR R4 sandbox system using Inferno, and using log files stored in a QA database, MIE will report the success rate of the full (g)(10) test suite.
 Any errors will be tracked, reported, and addressed.

 #### Results

-Results
+Beginning in Q3, weekly testing of the FHIR Sandbox using Inferno was conducted since no live clients are currently using FHIR.
+13 of these tests were fully successful.
+Weekly tests that were not successful were due to internal issues with test server availability.
+The FHIR Sandbox environment was always available, but the test system accessing it had unexpected unavailability impacting our ability to test the sandbox.

 #### Discussion

-Discussion
+When the test server was available for connection to the FHIR Sandbox, FHIR Inferno testing was successful.
+MIE plans to both continue with weekly testing beginning from 01/01/2025 and work with clients to robustly test real world scenarios throughout all of 2025.
 ### Measure 30: FHIR Patient Scope

 #### Description